greggelong/selectionSort1/README.md

 I made a version of bubble sort in processing on my android phone while riding the subway today.

-however the same conditional checking kept giving me an out of range error when checking index +1 so I subtraced -j-2 instead of -j-1
+however the same conditional checking kept giving me an out of range error when checking index +1 so I subtracted -j-2 instead of -j-1

 ```processing
  if (a[i]>a[i+1]) {